The-FireHub-Project-old/TheCore/docs/topics/api/StrSB.md

 </format></li><li>string <format style="bold">$characters</format> - <format style="italic">
 The list of allowable characters.
 </format></li><li>int <format style="bold">$offset</format> - <format style="italic">[optional]
-The position in subject to start searching.
+The position in a subject to start searching.
 If start is given and is non-negative, then [[StrSB#segmentMatching()]] will begin examining the subject at the start position.
 For instance, in the string 'abcdef', the character at position 0 is 'a', the character at position 2 is 'c', and so forth.
-If start is given and is negative, then [[StrSB#segmentMatching()]] will begin examining subject at the start position from the end of subject.
+If start is given and is negative, then [[StrSB#segmentMatching()]] will begin examining the subject at the start position from the end of a subject.
 </format></li><li>int or null <format style="bold">$length</format> = null - <format style="italic">[optional]
-The length of the segment from subject to examine.
+The length of the segment from the subject to examine.
 If length is given and is non-negative, then the subject will be examined for length characters after the starting position.
 If length is given and is negative, then the subject will be examined from the starting position up-to-length characters from the end of the subject.
 </format></li></list>
     </def>
 </deflist>